nebrius/react-strapped/README.md

 ## Multi-page Apps

+Recoil Bootstrap is designed specifically for multi-page applications, which it enables via multiple `<BootstrapRoot>` components.
 You can have as many bootstrap roots as you want with any amount of nesting.

-Recoil Bootstrap is designed specifically for multi-page applications.
-In these applications, we often have a set of bootstrap data that is common to all pages, as well as bootstrap data that is specific to a page.
+In multi-page applications, we often have a set of bootstrap data that is common to all pages as well as bootstrap data that is specific to a page.

 With Recoil Bootstrap, you can create one bootstrap root for the common bootstrap data that exists on all pages, and then per-page bootstrap roots that contain that pages data.
-If bootstrap data exists across a few pages, you can create a third bootstrap root for them.

 This would look like: